 The Parthenon

-How to re-shape the production process of public space?
+How can we reshape the democracy of the public space?

-In 2023, we were invited to participate in the annual exhibition at the Taiwan Contemporary Culture Lab.
-The goal was to build a multifunctional pavilion for a duration of three months, providing a sheltered space for social advocacy and performing arts activities.
+In 2023, we were invited to participate in the annual exhibition at the Taiwan Contemporary Culture Lab (C-LAB).
+Our objective was to design and build a multifunctional pavilion for a three-month duration, providing a sheltered venue for social advocacy and the performing arts.

 • 2023